sir-princess-brutus/saig0/README.md

 # saig0: Shit AI Game V0

+## Server/Game Status

+The game is currently hosted on gixinc.com and can be played there, see test_play.py.

+During this initial testing, the database will likely get deleted often, but will be available to play and use.

 ## Project Overview

 This project is a simple game to play with backend RESTful APIs (for me, the author and any contributors), and to AI/Machine Learning for everyone.